FlyJingFish/AndroidAOP/docs/getting_started.md

 !!! note
     1. This method can only apply debugMode to the modules you have added, and the related aspects in the modules that have not been added will not take effect <br>
-    2. If your module is a Java or Kotlin library, this method can only enable all Android libraries.
-You need to use method 2 to configure your module separately for it to take effect.
+    2. If your module is a Java or Kotlin library, the automatic mode can only enable all Android libraries.
+You need to use manual mode to configure your module separately for it to take effect. `com.android.dynamic-feature` needs to be manually added to this plugin.

 <img src="/AndroidAOP/svg/two.svg#only-light" align = "center" />
 <img src="/AndroidAOP/svg/two_dark.svg#only-dark" align = "center" />